 The Senior Expo has historically drawn in hundreds of seniors, caregivers and healthcare professionals each year to obtain information and resources from sponsors and vendors from all across the Upper Cumberland.
-This year's Senior Expo was held on October 22, 2016 with well over 900 people in attendance.
-The theme "Get into the Act" focused on how older adults are actively taking charge of their health, impacting the lives of others and being engaged in their communities.
-The expo offered attendees many opportunities to participate in hands-on educational activities (EMA/EMS Live Demonstration, Brain Care, Art for Two, & Music and You).
+This year's Senior Expo was held on October 20, 2016, with approximately 900 people in attendance.
+The expo offered attendees many opportunities to participate in hands-on educational activities such as EMA/EMS Live Demonstration and Virtual Dementia Training, obtain community resources and participate in free health screenings.